-Our pastoral team is a mix of teachers and support staff, all working together for the benefit of our students.
-All are very experienced and bring a wide range of knowledge and skills to their roles.
 Our Pastoral Administration Assistant shares the large pastoral office with the Associate Heads of Year (non-teachers, one per year group) and our Attendance Improvement Officer, providing invaluable support to all and often being the first port of call for students too.

 Plenty of further information in respect of this vacancy and the school can be found in this pack and on our website, which will assist you in completing your application.
-I hope you find this of interest and look forward to receiving completed application forms via the relevant platform by 9am Thursday 12th September 2024.
+I hope you find this of interest and look forward to receiving completed application forms via the relevant platform by 9am Thursday 10th October 2024.